econforte/MavFC2018/docs/mavfcinstalldoc_v1.md

 ```
 python manage.py buildsample
 ```
-After loading this, you can login using the user genericFCUser.
-Password for this user can be found in the file _builder_handler search for it in this file.
+After loading this, you can login using the user “genericFCUser”.
+Password for this user can be found in the file “_builder_handler”  search for it in this file.

 You can also create a super user for your application using the following command.
 This user is the admin.
 Provide the user details as and when prompted